DarraghMurray/CS4084_Project/design.md

                   adds this to the database.
 The user can enter details of the item and pick an image via an intent that opens their gallery the image is then stored in firebase storage and its Uri is stored in the firestore database.
 Their latitude and longitude is also added to the database.
+The user doesn't have to pick an image to advance as we have a default image for the item pages.
             Profile -
                   This fragment allows a user to update their account email or password and re-log if they haven't logged in recently.
 The re-log button was made defunct by the